-Transmission & Clutch Repair Service
+Transmission & Clutch Repair Shop in Huntington Beach

-Automatic & Manual Transmission & Clutch Repair
+Manual & Automatic Transmission & Clutch Repair & Replacement

 When you notice that you are having issues with your transmission or clutch, it is very important to have it checked as soon as possible.
 Many times you can prevent a minor problem from becoming a major repair.
 We’ve found that many times a simple transmission service, clutch adjustment or sensor replacement can solve your transmission shifting problems, and avoid more costly repairs.